 Its flagship hardware products are the Xbox video game consoles and the Microsoft Surface lineup of touchscreen personal computers.
 In 2016, it was the world's largest software maker by revenue.
-Microsoft is ranked No. 30 in the 2018 Fortune 500 rankings of the largest United States corporations by total revenue.
+Microsoft ranked #21 in the Fortune 500 rankings 2020 of the largest United States corporations by total revenue.

 History of Microsoft